jdupak/diploma-thesis/src/00_thesis.md

 ### Subtyping and Variance

 In the basic interpretation of Rust language semantics (one used by programmers to reason about their code, not the one used by the compiler), lifetimes are part of the type and are always present.
-If a lifetime is not mentioned in the program explicitly, it is inferred the same way as a part of type would be (e.g., `let a = (_, i32) = (true, 5);` completes the type to `(bool, i32)`) Note that it is actually impossible to write those lifetimes.
-In the Rust program, all explicit lifetime annotations correspond to any borrow that occurred **outside** the function, and therefore, it is alive for the whole body of the function.
-Explicit lifetime annotations corresponding to regions that span only a part of the function body would be pointless.
-Borrows inside a function can be analyzed precisely by the borrow checker.
-Explicit annotations are only used to represent constraints following from the code that the borrow checker cannot see.
+Lifetimes not explicitly mentioned are inferred in the same way as type parts (e.g., `let a = (_, i32) = (true, 5);` infers the type to `(bool, i32)`).
+In Rust, explicit lifetime annotations in a function correspond to borrows that occurred **outside** the function, implying that these lifetimes span the entire function body.
+Annotations for lifetimes that cover only part of the function body would be redundant, as borrows within a function are precisely analyzed by the borrow checker.
+Explicit annotations are used only to represent constraints from code outside the function's scope.

 > ```rust
 >  let mut x;